Code4Bread/express-docker-mock/README.md

 # express-docker-mock

-#### This repository has been linked with CircleCI for testing and with Code Pipeline for automated deployment using EBS.
+#### This repository is a dummy test repo for using in testing pipelines.